Content on this page was generated by AI and has not been manually reviewed.

 What should I do if I can’t connect to the VPN server?

 First, check the server status on your provider’s dashboard, verify you’re using the correct .ovpn file, and ensure there are no firewall rules blocking OpenVPN.
 If the problem persists, switch to a nearby server or contact support.
-Does microsoft edge have free vpn and how it compares to standalone vpn solutions for privacy and streaming
+Vpn on microsoft edge: how to use a VPN extension in Edge for privacy, security, and streaming 2026

 Are there privacy risks with OpenVPN?